pschaus/book_lepl1402/source/part6.rst

         // Member methods
     }

-This interface represents a stream of values of type ``T``.
+This interface represents a stream of elements of type ``T``.
 In our :ref:`previous example <stream_miles>`, the streams of string values are of type ``Stream<String>``, whereas the streams of floating-point values are of type ``Stream<Float>``.
 We could have made this more explicit by splitting the chain of the intermediate operations as distinct streams, which would have led to the equivalent (but less elegant) code:

 ..  code-block:: java